wp-plugins/wiki-page-links/readme.txt

 === Plugin Name ===
-Contributors: Darcy Casselman
+Contributors: Darcy Casselman, Daniel Llewellyn
 Donate link: http://www.flyingsquirrel.ca/index.php/wordpress-plugins/wiki-links/
 Tags: wiki, pages
 Requires at least: 2.1
-Tested up to: 2.7
+Tested up to: 2.7.1
-Stable tag: 0.1
+Stable tag: 0.2

 [[Wiki Page Links]] is a WordPress plug-in that allows you to add Wikipedia-style hyperlinks to your posts and pages and automatically have them link to your WordPress pages.